aetherinox/docker-base-alpine/README.md

 ## Using Image

 To use your new docker alpine base image, you simply need to reference it in your project's `📄 Dockerfile`.
-Open your app's `Dockerfile`, and add:
+Open your app's `📄 Dockerfile`, and add:

 ```dockerfile
 ARG ARCH=amd64